mbshbn/Lidar-Radar-sensor-fusion-for-pedestrian-prediction-using-EKF/README.md

 * The time interval is not constant.
 * A linear motion model is used.
 The velocity vector is not constant, i.e. acceleration is not zero.
 But, we only track position and velocity, so acceleration is modeled as a random noise with 0 mean and a new covariance `Qv`.
 * The process noise is considered as `a dt^2/2`, where `a` is acceleration, and `dt` is the time interval.
 Thus the process covariance matrix consists of `dt` and `acceleration` as a random noise.
 It can be decomposed of two matrices, one consists of `dt`, and the other consists of random acceleration.
-* Lidar data is a point cloud, and for simplicity here it is assumed that the dats is analyzed and the 2D location of the pedestrian is computed.
+* Lidar data is a point cloud, and for simplicity here it is assumed that the data is analyzed and the 2D location of the pedestrian is computed.

 The code consists of three classes:
 * Kalman filter class (predicts and updates)